renesas/iot-reference-rx/Getting_Started_Guide.md

 * <https://www.renesas.com/us/en/video/amazon-freertos-fleet-provisioning-tutorial-ck-rx65n-12-iot-devices-cloud-operation>

+Though this application note is for both Ethernet and Cellular projects, Wi-Fi project will also work as described in application note.

 When running this demo, please enable [Settings of RX Smart Configurator](#settings-of-rx-smart-configrater) before generating code with RX Smart Configurator.

 ##### Precaution for PubSub demo with Fleet Provisioning